ngxson/hobby_amazfit_bip_bt_notes/README.md

 **If you want to save last notification sent to your phone**:
 1. Open the app, open a note slot that you want to write into
 2. Swipe from right to left
-3. Select "Replace by last notification"
+3. Select "Replace with latest notification"
 4. Select "OK"

 **To delete a note**: